 Ms. Boutakidis has led and motivated diverse teams comprised of more than 400 employees and has managed organizations exceeding $30 million revenue.
 She earned her master's degree in Clinical Psychology from California State University, Northridge.
 Her notable awards include 2016 Los Angeles Business Journal, Awardee - Asian Business Woman of the Year, 2015 Los Angeles magazine, Awardee - Woman of the Year, 2014 Pasadena Magazine “Woman of Influence,” the 2014 Congressional Recognition from Michael Antonivich and 2014 Congressional Recognition from Judy Chu.

-Ms. Boutakidis sits on the California Alliance Board of Directors, Association of Community Human Services Board of Directors and is a member of the San Gabriel Valley Young Presidents Organization.
+Ms. Boutakidis sits on the California Alliance Board of Directors, Association of Community Human Services Board of Directors and sits on the Women and Girls Initiative Council as a representative of Los Angeles County Supervisor Kathryn Barger.
 She lives with her family including her husband and two sons, in Altadena, California.